Gated community: Egypt

-India

-In India, there are many gated neighbourhoods in big cities where most of the upper middle-class and upper-class people live.
-New Delhi, Mumbai, Chennai, Bangalore, Noida and the like all have gated communities.
-Sometimes these communities are separated not just by wealth but also by ethnicity.
-There are colonies in New Delhi based on profession also like Press Enclave, set up by journalists in the 1970s.
-Members of a particular ethnicity tend to feel more comfortable living among their own owing to reasons related to common festivals, language, and cuisine.
-Examples of this are common in New Delhi where there is a strong Punjabi community.
-Many gated neighbourhoods are predominantly Punjabi and there have been cases of discrimination against members of other ethnic backgrounds living in those villas.
-As in neighbouring countries, the target for these housing societies seem to be upper-middle or upper class citizens.
-Caste and religious discrimination is prevalent in the real estate industry.
-Nonetheless, non-residential Indians (foreigners of Indian origin) are very interested in gated housing.

 Indonesia

 In Indonesia, some gated communities are luxurious (with up to 740 square metres (8000 sq ft)), and some are very affordable (with lots ranging from 40 to 120 square metres).
 From 2000, most of the new residential areas built by private developers are mostly composed of gated communities.
 Examples include the residential areas of Bumi Serpong Damai in South Tangerang, Tropicana Residence Community in Tangerang City, Telaga Golf Sawangan and Pesona Khayangan in Depok, and Sentul City in Bogor Regency.
 Gated communities in Indonesia still allow outsiders to use some of the facilities inside the community because there is a regulation that the social facilities in the residential development should be handed to the local government to be used by the public.

 Italy

 Two examples of gated community in Italy are Olgiata in Rome and the village of Roccamare, in Castiglione della Pescaia, Tuscany.

 Lebanon

 Because of the pollution, the lack of proper infrastructure, electrical power and green spaces in residential areas outside of Beirut, the high class society chooses to reside in gated communities for a better living environment.

 Gated communities in Lebanon are mainly in the suburbs of the capital city Beirut.